 It is common that the “victim” expects that the abuser changes his/her behaviour in a positive and better way; but unfortunately, it will not happen because the abuser only cares for their own needs and for keeping the control on yourself.
 They do not want to lose that control and power on you.
 They do not want your independence, they do not want your well-being, although they tell you this many time.

-So, if you feel identified with this kind of relationship and you want to do something about it, I invite you to start your individual therapy.
+So, if you feel identified with this kind of relationship and you want to do something about it, we invite you to start your individual therapy.
 You have the responsibility to help yourself by seeking professional assistance.

 The first step to change is the hardest one.
 So, feel free to call us if you require further information 0452 248 129 or via email, firstname.lastname@example.org